Together-Java/ElevatorEvent/Course/Models/task.md

 Your first task will be to create the basic models for this project.
+Make sure to write your code inside the designated placeholder boxes, otherwise your code will not be saved when you progress to the next section.

 We will need a [Human.java](course://Course/Models/src/org/togetherjava/event/elevator/humans/Human.java) file, that represents the individual humans who want to use elevators to travel around.